Tafara-N/alx-backend-javascript/0x05-Node_JS_basic/README.md

 Directory: 0x05-Node_JS_basic
 File: `7-http_express.js`

-8. Organize a complex HTTP server using Express mandatory
+### 8. Organize a complex HTTP server using Express

 Obviously writing every part of a server within a single file is not sustainable.
-Let’s create a full server in a directory named full_server.
+Let’s create a full server in a directory named `full_server`.

-Since you have used ES6 and Babel in the past projects, let’s use babel-node to allow to use ES6 functions like import or export.
+Since you have used ES6 and Babel in the past projects, let’s use `babel-node` to allow to use ES6 functions like `import` or `export`.

-8.1 Organize the structure of the server
+## 8.1 Organize the structure of the server

-Create 2 directories within:
+- Create 2 directories within:
-controllers
+    - `controllers`
-routes
+    - `routes`
 Create a file full_server/utils.js, in the file create a function named readDatabase that accepts a file path as argument:
 It should read the database asynchronously
 It should return a promise